Male infertility

 What causes male infertility?

 Sperm are made through a process called spermatogenesis, which takes place in the testes.
-This process typically takes between 64 and 74 days and produces millions of sperm daily.

 Problems with sperm production can be caused by hormonal imbalances, genetic conditions, infections, lifestyle factors, or environmental exposures.
 These issues can lead to low sperm count, poor sperm motility, or abnormal sperm shape, all of which can affect male fertility.